FrancescoXD/py-basic-chat-room/README.md

 # basic-chat-room
-very basic chatroom in python that uses selec
+very basic chatroom in python that uses select